paul-rogers/polaris-client/README.md

 Python `dict` objects in this client.
 In some cases (identified in method comments), this client "unwraps" some Polaris boilerplate.

-The Poliaris API is at an early stage and is incomplete in some areas.
+The Polaris API is at an early stage and is incomplete in some areas.
 This library works around those flaws where possible.
 Expect changes to the library as Polaris evolves.